Published Dec 12, 2023

 1. Become Informed About Your Diagnosis

-What type of cancer do I have?
+• What type of cancer do I have?

-Where is the cancer located?
+• Where is the cancer located?

-Is my form of cancer treatable?
+• Is my form of cancer treatable?

-How far has it spread?
+• How far has it spread?

-What types of treatment options are available for me?
+• What types of treatment options are available for me?

-What side effects come with cancer treatments?
+• What side effects come with cancer treatments?

-How much will medical treatments cost?
+• How much will medical treatments cost?

-What can I expect with this cancer diagnosis?
+• What can I expect with this cancer diagnosis?

-What can I do to make this process more manageable?
+• What can I do to make this process more manageable?

-If my cancer goes into remission, how can I keep it from returning?
+• If my cancer goes into remission, how can I keep it from returning?

 Your PCP and medical specialists will want you to be as informed as possible, so don’t be afraid to ask as many questions as you need.
+They my also provide tips on the more practical side of cancer treatment, such as how to figure out what insurance covers, factors to consider for the treatment decision making process, and logistics related to treatment and parking fees that you may not have considered.

-2. Maintain Your Health
+2. Maintain Your Physical and Mental Health

 After receiving a cancer diagnosis, it makes sense to take a closer look at your overall health.
 The emotional, mental, and physical effects of cancer can make it feel overwhelming to try and focus on your health—but it can work as a potential way to manage your symptoms, as well as provide goals to help you look towards the future.
 Ways to maintain your health include getting enough sleep, mitigating stress and anxiety, eating a balanced diet, and exercising whenever possible.

-Getting Enough Sleep: getting enough sleep is key to fighting off potential side effects that may be more likely after a cancer diagnosis, including depression and inability to focus/carry out usual day-to-day tasks.
+• Getting Enough Sleep: getting enough sleep is key to fighting off potential side effects that may be more likely after a cancer diagnosis, including depression and inability to focus/carry out usual day-to-day tasks.
 Forming consistent sleep habits, like going to approximately the same time each evening and avoiding caffeine/alcohol closer to bedtime, can help you sleep better and longer.

-Eating a Well-Balanced Diet: while eating healthier may not always feel the easiest after learning you have cancer, it is still beneficial for your mind and body to try and eat a consistent, well-balanced diet as much as possible.
+• Eating a Healthy Diet: while eating healthier may not always feel the easiest after learning you have cancer, it is still beneficial for your mind and body to try and eat a consistent, well-balanced diet as much as possible.
 Some tips you can try is by asking your doctor for recommendations for your diet (including foods that you should avoid due to medications), eating healthier versions of your favorite meals, or looking into a healthy meal-delivery plan in your area.

-Being Physically Active: while cancer may have some effects on your physical body that may make super intense exercise difficult, there are other ways you can still remain physically active.
+• Being Physically Active: while cancer may have some effects on your physical body that may make super intense exercise difficult, there are other ways you can still remain physically active.
 Keeping your body active can help you maintain some of your strength and keep a healthy weight, both which are vital while fighting cancer.
 Some ways you could remain physically active include taking regular walks, taking a low-impact workout class, or even participate in activities such as yoga.
-Talking with your doctor or health care team can help you decide what options are best for you.
+Talking with your doctor or healthcare team can help you decide what options are best for you.

 3. Allow Yourself to be Helped